 - the ability to activate cross-functional responses; and

 - the capacity to be nimble and relevant in those responses.

-To a degree, this requires individuals to have direct access to customer analytics, presented in ways that answer critical questions for specific business functions.
-However, because a seamless customer experience delivery involves teams beyond marketing, there's a need for everyone to be on the same page.
+To a degree, this requires individuals to have direct access to interconnected data and customer analytics, presented in ways that answer critical questions for specific business functions.
+However, because a seamless customer experience delivery involves teams beyond marketing, there's a need for everyone to be interconnected.

 "There must be a common intelligence across teams.
 Everyone should use a similar data language and act from a common understanding of the customer's in-the-moment context," Tibke says.

 How does Tableau achieve this?
 It helps that all employees use the company's software.

 "Tableau [software] pulls a variety of data from our CRM and marketing automation systems, including contact and business information, purchase and interaction details, and online activity," Tibke says.
 "Basically, we have a 360-degree view of the customer, visualized in a way that makes sense for everyone."

 While Tableau is well-known for its software's data visualization capabilities, Tibke emphasizes that they represent a small part of what his company does.